- Our Services

 It is necessary to have a home study from a licensed child-placing agency if you are going to foster or adopt.
 The exact process will be outlined by the agency you choose.
 In general, the homestudy process is a combination of education for you about the realities of foster and adoption and information about yourself and your family, which you will share.
 The final written home study will include a description of your family, verifications, medical, and financial statements and references.
 You will also be asked to identify and describe the type of child you feel that you can successfully parent.

-State of Tennessee’s toll free number for more information:
+State of Tennessee’s toll free number for more information about foster care:

 Visit the resource parent training information page to view an introduction to training, the PATH training calendars, training requirements and more.